Zeyu-Wang-MP/Sharded-Key-Value-Service/README.md

 # Sharded Key/Value Storage System based on Paxos
-This is a course project of a distributed system course. <br/>
+This is a course project of a distributed system course in Umich. <br/>
 <br/>
 This project contains 4 main packages, which as a whole can be used as a distributed, sharded, replicated Key/Value storage system which supports "Put", "Append", and "Get" operations and provides linearizability. <br/>